c-boulin/new-back-office-front/docs/ARCHITECTURE.md

 # Admin Panel Architecture

 A production-grade, multi-tenant admin console for dating products.
 Pure React frontend that speaks to one external backend API.

-This document is the source of truth for architectural rules — read it before adding anything that touches routing, state, data, or design.
+**Precedence.** `docs/BEST_PRACTICES.md` is the source of truth for all engineering rules.
+This document exists only to describe how those rules are wired into this codebase — routing, state boundaries, auth pipeline, folder map, feature workflow.
+If anything here appears to conflict with `BEST_PRACTICES.md`, `BEST_PRACTICES.md` wins.

 ## Golden rules

-1. **Async / server state → React Query.** Never fetch in `useEffect` and store in `useState`. `useSuspenseQuery` is preferred at the route level.
+1. **Async / server state → React Query.** Never fetch in `useEffect` and store in `useState`. `useSuspenseQuery` is preferred at the route level; a Suspense boundary renders `LoadingState` instead of per-component `isPending &&` branches.
 2. **Global client state → Zustand.** Only auth session, active tenant, and UI preferences. **Do not mirror server data in stores.**
 3. **Local UI state → `useState`.** For UI concerns confined to one component.